Colegio Cervantes shooting

-On January 10, 2020, an 11-year-old student identified as José Ángel Ramos Betts, armed with two guns, opened fire at the facilities of Colegio Cervantes Campus Bosque, a private school in Torreón, Coahuila, Mexico, killing a teacher and wounding another teacher along with five other students, before taking his own life.
+On 10 January 2020, an 11-year-old student identified as José Ángel Ramos Betts, armed with two guns, opened fire at the facilities of Colegio Cervantes Campus Bosque, a private school in Torreón, Coahuila, Mexico, killing a teacher and wounding another teacher along with five other students, before taking his own life.
 The assailant wore a white t-shirt that read "Natural selection" and pants with black suspenders, referencing Eric Harris, one of the perpetrators of the Columbine High School massacre.

 Events

-At 8:00 a.m. on January 10, 2020, Betts arrived at the institution with two weapons in his backpack: a semi-automatic .40 caliber and another .25 caliber, both owned by his grandfather.
+At 8:00 a.m. on 10 January 2020, Ramos arrived at the institution with two weapons in his backpack: a semi-automatic .40 caliber and another .25 caliber, both owned by his grandfather.
 At 8:20 a.m., he asked his teacher for permission to go to the bathroom.
 About 15 minutes later, after noticing that he was taking too long, she went to look for him.
 Around 8:40 a.m., he left the bathroom having changed clothes and armed himself with the two guns.
-María Assaf Medina, Betts' English teacher, confronted him and asked him to stop shooting.
+María Assaf Medina, Ramos's English teacher, confronted him and asked him to stop shooting.
 Media outlets stated that he attacked while dressed in white t-shirt, suspenders and black pants, clothes similar to those worn by Eric Harris, one of the perpetrators of the Columbine High School massacre.
 Before firing, he said "Hoy va a ser el día" ("Today is going to be the day").
 First, he started firing at the physical education teacher and five other classmates, injuring all of them.
-Then, he shot Medina in the left eye, who died instantly, and finally, he turned the gun to himself in the right eye, and committed suicide at around 8:43 a.m The assailant discharged 9 bullets during the attack, including the suicide shot.
+Then, he shot Medina in the left eye, who died instantly, and finally, he turned the gun to himself in the right eye, and committed suicide at around 8:43 a.m The assailant discharged nine bullets during the attack, including the suicide shot.

 When they heard the shots, teachers from other classrooms ordered their students to take shelter.
 After the shooting, the authorities cordoned off the area and initiated investigations.
 Witnesses stated that the child was a student of academic excellence and no previous problems had been reported with him.